 I have loosely defined PENDV’s underlying principles as founded in a triad of isms, namely Occultism-Adhocism-Eroticism.
 All of these isms are very simple to understand by most and yet are misunderstood by too many.
 As isms go, they tend to be far too subjective for most academics and intellectuals to devote much time to.
 The Hanged-Man card interestingly enough embodies this triad.
 1.)
 Occultism – as a Trump of the Major Arcana, it holds mysteries and secrets of Occult nature.
 2.)
 Adhocism – the Hanged-Man only needs a Tree and a Rope, objects readily at hand and can be re-combined.
 The term adhocism was coined by Charles Jencks in the 1960’s but the concept is as old as human beings have been making things.
 Marcel Duchamp’s Readymades and Martin Margiela’s clothing are two important examples.
 3.)
 Eroticism – As a card about Hanging, it is a card of suspension.
 Suspension is ultimately erotic because it is tension that is not resolved; desire without climax.
 An important aspect of the Hanged-Man hanging upside down is that it puts his Genitals above his Brain, in other words, Libido over Reason – Intuition over Intellect.

-Dynamic Ecstatic Transcendentalism, a term I created and often use, also came out of the triad of Occultism-Adhocism-Eroticism.
+Dynamic Ecstatic Transcendentalism, a term I coined and often use, also came out of the triad of Occultism-Adhocism-Eroticism.
 It is the goal of the Inversion process – to rise Enlightened.
 Again it is simple to understand on the surface, but holds key complex ideas waiting to be discovered.
 Separately the words can be defined: DYNAMIC meaning always in flux, always changing, always moving, always new; ECSTATIC as to say leading to excitation of the body, mind, and/or spirit; TRANSCENDENTAL in producing experiences that raise one above Ordinariness and the Mundane into spiritual or otherworldly heights.
 Dynamic Ecstatic Transcendentalism shares ideas in common with the rituals of the Cult of Dionysus, Shamanistic & Entheogenic Cults, Left-hand Path Tantrism, the orgies and rites of Crowley’s Abbey of Thelema, and the Satanic theatre of Anton LaVey.
 It is also linked to the energies of rock shows and raves.
 They become Dionysian rites incarnate.
 When I speak of Dynamic Ecstatic Transcendentalism, I speak of a goal that all interesting art aspires to whether the artist was specifically and consciously aware of it or not.
 It is an effect on the viewer, an awakening of consciousness; a vibrational excitement.
 Sex, Drugs, meditation, extreme physical activities, and other actions as well as art and music can produce different levels of ecstatic experiences; experiences that are reached through the transcendence beyond logical and analytical modes of thinking into irrational, euphoric states of being.
 We could possibly get away with not using the word ‘art’ at all and instead focus on Ecstatic Experiences only.
 An Ecstatic Experience is not just about the ‘high’ or the climax, it’s about the arousal and suspension and the slow rise to climax.
 Any activity or object or imaginative work that can produce an ecstatic experience is what I’m interested in – my impulse is always toward sex – from the erotic to the pornographic – not always or necessarily in a literal sense (although that too), but always in a figurative sense – and also not in order to “shock”, that seems hardly the point; besides, I think it would be quite difficult for me to be shocked by anything anyway.
 One technique in common is ‘ostranenie’, a term coined by Viktor Shklovsky in 1917.
-It’s an artist’s device perfectly suited toward creating ecstatic works of art; making the ordinary strange or grotesque; defamiliarizing or warping; using various distortions and extreme exaggerations in artworks and literature.
+It’s an artist’s device perfectly suited toward creating ecstatic works of art by making the ordinary strange or grotesque; defamiliarizing or warping; using various distortions and extreme exaggerations in artworks and literature.
 Combing through my vast eclectic and somewhat eccentric collection of music, writings, and artworks, I have found a common thread in each work’s ability to produce a kind of experience that could be called Dynamic Ecstatic Transcendentalism.
-Over the years, looking across my books on art and literary history, I realized that this triad of isms connects what I am attracted to in all early art forms of the Egyptians, Persians, Sumerians, Indians, Asians, Mayans, Africans; some may call it the “lure of primitivism”, but I don’t agree with that sentiment.
+I realized that this connects what I am attracted to in all early art forms – from the Egyptians, Persians, Sumerians, Indians, Asians, Mayans, Africans; some may call it the “lure of primitivism”, but I don’t agree with that sentiment.
 Either way, these themes are continued into Modernism and onward.
 In Europe, developments from the High Renaissance and Mannerism inspired a renewed interest in themes of occultism and eroticism in the arts which was followed by the Romantics, the Pre-Raphaelite Brotherhood, on to the Symbolists and Expressionists, through Dada and to the Surrealists and so on and so on… All of this may come off as anti-intellectual, and it is to some degree.
 It is against the critics and curators within the art systems and its institutions who find little value in naive primitive dark emotion.
 To me, it’s never about defining what is art and what is not art, what is good art or what is bad art, what is avant-garde or kitsch.
 Does it really matter?
 Haven’t we had enough books and discussions on this subject.
 This analytical mode of thinking is a distraction from what’s most important in a work – the mystique, the hidden, the secret.
 Why pull away the veil?
 Again I will say, I am interested in the overall effect of an artwork, not necessarily technical prowess by the artist.
 The artist may find it matters a great deal, but the viewer should not have to care.
 To the viewer, it’s not important how an artist gets to the end.
 Does it stimulate, arouse, or excite?
 Does it confuse, disorient, or estrange?
 These are the questions that matter to me.
 I’m interested in spontaneous ecstatic actions; emotive outbursts of creativity; raw expression derived from intuition and the pineal imagination; uninhibited tantrums of frenetic and vital energies; visceral and cathartic art forms and artworks.
 I’m interested in the unknowable; the dark and the secret.
 I’m interested in ‘getting off’.
 I’m interested in immersion; in trance-like states of consciousness; constructing transports to euphoria; manufacturing tangible projections of the individual’s visions and dreams.
 I want visuals, sounds, or writings that excite, that speed up vital signs, that push the blood through the veins a little harder.
 Transcending the Ordinary is the goal.
 I believe in the ‘give and take’ of an artist’s physical poetic expression and the viewer’s psychical ecstatic reception.

 TAOY! – THEE AKTIONS OV YES